Dr. Bashian performed surgery on Marcus in October 2024. His wife is also a patient of Dr. Bashian...

 Portion control is key to a healthy diet after surgery.
 You may have to adjust to eating small meals throughout the day instead of three big meals to limit your portions and avoid weight gain or complications post-surgery.

-If you don’t incorporate enough protein into your diet after a bariatric procedure, you may experience protein-deficiency symptoms such as weakness or hair loss.
-Your body cannot store protein for long, which is why it’s key to get enough protein at each meal—at least two ounces at breakfast, lunch and dinner.
+If you don’t incorporate enough protein into your diet after a bariatric procedure, you may experience protein-deficiency symptoms such as weakness, poor wound healing or hair loss.
+Your body cannot store protein for long, which is why it’s key to consume enough protein at each meal.
+Protein shakes are a great way to get your required protein in daily, especially when you are on a liquid diet.

 Those who have had bariatric surgery may be more sensitive to foods high in fat and sugar and can develop “dumping syndrome” if those foods are consumed.
 Dumping syndrome happens when your stomach rapidly empties its contents into your small intestine and can result in uncomfortable side effects such as diarrhea, nausea, lightheadedness or fatigue after a meal.